DandyLyons/notes/content/Library/The Bible (WEB)/11 - 1 Kings/1 Kings-22.md

 Jehoshaphat said to the king of Israel, "Please inquire first for Yahweh's word."

 ###### v6
-Then the king of Israel gathered the prophets together, about four hundred men, and said to them, "Should I go against Ramoth Gilead to battle, or should I refrain?"
+Then the king of Israel gathered the prophets together, about four hundred men[^1], and said to them, "Should I go against Ramoth Gilead to battle, or should I refrain?"
 They said, "Go up; for the Lord will deliver it into the hand of the king."

 ###### v7
 But Jehoshaphat said, "Isn't there here a prophet of Yahweh, that we may inquire of him?"